 - A statement of up to 1,000 words addressing the applicant's interest in the fellowship, career goals, contributions the applicant believes he or she can make as an Optica/SPIE fellow to the legislative process and what the applicant wants to learn from the experience.

 - Three signed letters of reference addressing the applicant's qualifications for the fellowship as described in the "Criteria" section above.
-Letters of reference should be directly sent by the recommender and must be in PDF format, on official letterhead and include an electronic or scanned signature.
+Letters of reference should be uploaded into the applicatoin portal directly by the recommender and must be in PDF format, on official letterhead and include an electronic or scanned signature.
 Letters of reference should not be sent by the candidate themselves.
 However, the candidate is responsible for ensuring the letters are received by the application deadline.

 Directly below is a list of present and past fellows, along with their congressional office placements: